thsmi/SeeYouScoreExporter/README.md

 Template files are used to render the results.
 They are plaintext files with tokens/placeholders which will be replaced while parsing.
 The project includes examples for such templates in the tpl folder.

-In this example we want to create the daily score which is based upon the template named daily.html.tpl.
+In this example we create the daily score which is based upon the template named daily.html.tpl.
 So the template name will be like the filename without the tpl extension in our case "daily.html".
 The generated file's names have always the following pattern YYYY-MM-DD_CLASS_TEMPLATE e.g. 2016-04-30_15_meter_daily.html.

 You can specify as many templates as you want.
 Each templates is run against all classes and tasks.